-What's old is new again, and lately, I've been living for an old-school tile installation style that now feels surprisingly modern: the stack bond.
-Which, if you speak fluent home design, is just a fancy way of saying tiles that are laid straight on top of one another in columns, as opposed to offset in a traditional brick or herringbone pattern.
-It’s more of a modern look, for sure, and fits in really well with more contemporary fixtures and finishes.
+What's old is new again, and lately, I've been living for an old-school tile installation style that now feels surprisingly modern: the stack bond—which, if you speak fluent home design, is just a fancy way of referring to tiles that are laid straight on top of one another in columns, as opposed to offset in a traditional brick or herringbone pattern.
+It’s more of a modern look for sure, and it fits in really well with more contemporary fixtures and finishes.
 But it’s also retro in the sense that you can find 50s and 60s interiors that sport this style.
-And if you want to retain a little bit of that true old house character in your kitchen, bathroom, or wherever else you would put tile, you can do that by choosing classic subway tiles or even white ceramic squares.
-This kind of pattern would be particularly stunning for a fireplace, I think.
-Or really anywhere you’re going for an elongated effect—maybe you have low ceilings or even want to emphasize a particularly lofty roofline.
+If you want to retain a little bit of that true old house character in your kitchen, bathroom, or wherever else you would put tile, you can do that by choosing classic subway tiles or even white ceramic squares.
+This kind of pattern would be particularly stunning for a fireplace or really anywhere you’re going for an elongated effect—maybe you have low ceilings or even want to emphasize a particularly lofty roofline.

-The only problem, especially for amateur but still relatively able DIYers like myself, is that I’m not sure I could be trusted to get this look 100 percent right.
+The only problem, especially for the amateur but still relatively able DIY-ers like myself, is that I’m not sure I could be trusted to get this look 100 percent right.
 I’m type A to the max, so I would need my grid to look as uniform as a blank Excel sheet.
 The grout lines in this type of installation are essentially perfect vertical straight edges.
 Even with spacers, I still think the potential for messing up—even just a little—is high.
-The answer, beyond professional installation?
-Well, larger tiles, for starters, like what’s in this bathroom.
+What's the answer, beyond professional installation?
+Well, larger tiles, for starters, like the ones in this bathroom.
 There aren't as many grout lines, which means fewer opportunities to make a mistake.

 Here are some of the sheets I have on my shopping radar.
-Only question now is whether to go horizontal or vertical with this stacks on stacks look.
+The only question now is whether to go horizontal or vertical with this stacks-on-stacks look.